vectordotdev/timber-ruby/README.md

 ## What is Timber?

+Glad you asked! :) Timber turns your messy string logs into structured events with context.

+Timber is an application aware logger that turns your

 Glad you asked :) Timber tames the crazy world that is logging.
 First, it *automatically* augments your logs with structured data.
 Second, it provides a transparent, no lock-in, API